EASIEST Crochet Hooded balaclava Cowl Pattern: The Coodie

 • rep: repeat

-The Hooded Cowl is written TO Fit an ADULT
+The Hooded Cowl PATTERN is written TO Fit an ADULT

-Row 3: Ch 3, dc in the first st, 2 dc in the next st, dc across until the second-to-last st, 2 dc in the next st, dc in the last st. T.
+Row 3: Ch 3, dc in the first st, 2 dc in the next st, dc across until the second-to-last st, 2 dc in the next st, dc in the last st. Turn.

-I love it quite loose, so I carried on for another 10 rows of double crochet.
+I love the hood quite loose, so for mine I carried on for another 5 rows of double crochet.

 Fasten off, leaving a long tail for sewing.

-Fold the hood in half and use the long tail to sew the top seam together. (the seam is the top of the LAST ROW folded together to touch and SEW SEAM
+• Fold the hood in half and use the long tail to sew the top seam together. (the seam is the top of the LAST ROW (first st of ROW and Last st of row folded together to touch and SEW SEAM)

 Share Your Work!